Narimanz/Traffic-sign-classifier/README.md

 | Concat       | Inputs = 400 + 400, Outputs = 800 |
 | DropOut   	      	| keep Prob 			                |
 | Fully connected		| outputs 43        				    		|

+For more details, here's the tensorflow summary graph with Tensorboard.

 ## 3、Train, Validate and Test the Model